Best Summer Beach Vacation Planning Tips

 Ponte Vedra Beach has upscale seaside resorts offering activities for the entire family, including outstanding dining and spas.
 Step onto the beach from your room at the Ponte Vedra Inn and Club.
 Bring the family for a stay in one of the Villas at Sawgrass Marriott Golf Resort and Spa with kitchenettes and spacious living areas.

 Just across the Bridge of Lions from downtown St. Augustine, Anastasia Island has 12 miles of beautiful white sand beaches.
 In St. Augustine beach, there are no towering buildings to block sea views or cast long afternoon shadows across the sand.
 Instead, unobtrusive hotels and condos provide perfectly-sized family accommodations.
 The Guy Harvey Resort has exquisite oceanfront views and the resort’s fishing team will get you hooked up with gear and a great guide.
-Enjoy the laid back pace of Old Florida at the quaint La Fiesta Ocean Inn and Suites.
+Enjoy beachside stays at the Embassy Suites Oceanfront Resort with panoramic views of the Atlantic Ocean, made-to-order breakfast and a poolside bar.
+Experience the laid back pace of Old Florida at the quaint La Fiesta Ocean Inn and Suites.

 Enjoy beautiful Crescent Beach with a stay at Beacher’s Lodge Oceanfront Suites.
 You can bring your pet along on your vacation at this resort with roomy suites and kitchenettes.